arassec/artivact/documentation/docs/quick-start/local-installation/installation.md

 ## Installation

-The latest release can be downloaded from the project's [Github page](https://github.com/arassec/artivact/releases/latest).
+The latest release can be downloaded from the project's [GitHub page](https://github.com/arassec/artivact/releases/latest).

 The files to download contain 'desktop' in their name, e.g.